Theme engine

 Controls are their own gentler gain

-A raised or recessed surface is a full re-generation of the theme at a shifted base, not a tint.
-The re-run injects the scope's shifted canvas as a verbatim bg-1 override and forces the mode, so it skips the white-headroom reserve and re-derives every role off that base — which is why the menu scope can reach near-white in light mode.
-There are two paths to the same scopes: the static build-time CSS in @stridge/noctis-design-tokens keys off a data-elevation attribute, while the runtime engine writes a generated data-noctis-theme-scope attribute and targets that selector — so a control inside a dialog, menu, or sidebar re-derives to its layer with zero per-component work.
+A raised or recessed surface is not a tint — it is a full re-generation of the theme at a shifted base.
+The re-run injects the scope's shifted canvas as a verbatim bg-1 override and forces the mode, so it skips the white-headroom reserve and re-derives every role off that base, which is how the menu scope reaches near-white in light mode.
+The same roles (bg-surface, bg-control, border-border) resolve to that layer's own contrast-correct colours with zero per-component work.

-The drop-shadow ladder is the one thing the engine does not emit: it emits only --noctis-engine-shadow-color, while the shadow geometry and per-layer alphas are static parts in @stridge/noctis-design-tokens, tinted via oklch(from var(--noctis-engine-shadow-color) l c h / <alpha>) — so shadow tone re-derives under every scope without the engine touching the shadows.
+The one thing the engine does not emit is the drop-shadow ladder: it emits only --noctis-engine-shadow-color, and the shadow geometry and per-layer alphas are static parts in @stridge/noctis-design-tokens, tinted via oklch(from var(--noctis-engine-shadow-color) l c h / <alpha>) — so shadow tone re-derives under every scope without the engine touching the shadows.